-- .5 ounce beeswax pastilles
+- 0.25 oz (7 g) beeswax pastilles

-- 10 drops lemon eucalyptus essential oil
+- 10 drops Virginia cedarwood (or citronella) essential oil*

-- 10 drops basil essential oil
+- 8 drops geranium bourbon essential oil

-- 5 drops citronella essential oil
+- 6 drops patchouli essential oil

 Step 2: Set the container with the oil and beeswax down into a saucepan that contains a few inches of water, forming a makeshift double boiler.
 Set the pan over a medium-low burner until the beeswax has melted.

 If you don’t have sticker paper handy, you can print on regular copy paper and affix with a thin layer of glue.
 It won’t be as durable as sticker paper, but will work!

-We simultaneously use Lemon Balm Bug Spray (Recipe HERE) to help with flying pests like gnats and mosquitoes.
+We simultaneously use Lemon Balm Bug Spray) to help with flying pests like gnats and mosquitoes.
 This combination is the most effective that we’ve tried so far – and we’ve tried a lot of different things!